Entangling Quantum Memories via Heralded Photonic Bell Measurement: Tradeoffs for Non-Ideal Swaps

 where $ h_2(x)=-x \log_2 x-(1-x) \log_2(1-x) $ is the binary entropy function.
 Numerical maximization of $ \mathcal{R}(\rho_{AB})$ yields the optimal $ \gamma $ as function of $ \eta $ as depicted in Fig.~\ref{fig:opti_gamma} (blue line).
 We plot the state fidelity (orange dashed) and distillable entanglement (orange solid) for the corresponding values of $ \eta $.
 For $ \eta=1 $, $ I(\rho_{AB}) $ attains the maximal value of 1 ebit per copy.
 For this instance, $ P_{\mathrm{succ.}} $ becomes $ 2\gamma(1-\gamma) $ which is maximized for $ \gamma=1/2 $.
 In the $ \eta\ll1 $ regime, $ P_{\mathrm{succ.}}\approx2\sqrt{\eta}(1-\gamma) $ and correspondingly $ I(\rho)\approx h_2(\gamma/2)-h_2(\gamma) $.
 Here $ \mathcal{R}(\rho) $ has $ \sqrt{\eta} $ as a pure multiplicative factor; this means the optimal $ \gamma $ that maximizes it is independent of $ \eta $ and is a solution of the transcendental equation,

-The effect of imperfect mode-matching manifests as a sub-unity swap visibility, i.e. $ |\mathcal{V}|<1 $.
+{ The effect of imperfect mode-matching manifests as a sub-unity swap visibility, i.e. $ |\mathcal{V}|<1 $.
 This effect can be analyzed by expressing the final state in the Bell basis.
-As an example, the reader may consider the noiseless ($ P_d=0 $) dual rail swapped state, which may be expressed in the Bell basis as,
+As an example, the reader may consider the noiseless symmetric dual rail swapped state ($ P_d=0; \eta_A=\eta_B=\sqrt{\eta}, \eta_d=1 $; see Appendix~\ref{app:subsec_dual_deriv} for the detailed derivation and Appendix~\ref{app:subsec_dual_desc} for state description), which may be expressed in the Bell basis as,